 - Operation of tools and machinery, where mistakes can harm you and others.

-- Sports, where coordination and quick decisions on the field, court, or slope ensure the safety of all the players;
+- Sports, where coordination and quick decisions on the field, court, or slope help to ensure the safety of all the players.

-- Pregnancy and breastfeeding, where negative effects could be passed to your child; and
+- Pregnancy and breastfeeding, where negative effects could be passed to your child.

 - Taking medication, where interactions could affect how your medication works.